-Research Fields: Modern Jewish literatures, Yiddish literature, Hebrew literature, Jewish American literature, theories of world literature, translation and globalization, digital humanities.
+Research Fields: Modern Jewish literatures, Yiddish literature, Hebrew literature, Jewish American literature, theories of world literature, translation, digital humanities.

 For more on Yiddish Studies at Harvard, visit our Facebook page.